andyLaurito92/books-summaries/advanced-programming-unix/readme.md

-Code for this book can be found [here](https://github.com/roktas/apue2e)
+- Code for this book can be found [here](https://github.com/roktas/apue2e)

-Most of the examples are in C
+- Most of the examples are in C
+- Have a copy of Unix programmer's manual while reading this book